Authorisation Framework

 Policies define the level of access a user or a group has over certain actions or objects within Strato.
 Actions of a module for selected objects and targets can be allowed or denied using Policies.

-How a Policy affects users depends on the user type and Authorization Settings:
+How a Policy affects users depends on the user type and Authorisation Settings:

 SuccessFactors Users | Only SF RBPs are checked and applied. | The Target Population set in the Policy is checked and applied together with SF RBPs. |